kentpmckinney/kpm-vin-lookup-tool/README.md

 To get started:
  1. Download the [current release](https://github.com/kentpmckinney/kpm-vin-lookup-tool/releases) from GitHub
  1. Run the installer
- 1. After the install is complete, launch the application from the Start menu or icon on the Desktop
+ 1. After the install is complete, launch the application from the Start menu or the icon on the Desktop
- 1. Follow the prompts and instructions
  1. Most pages in the application have a Help button which provides further information for that page